ncats/ls-vision/README.md

 # Install LS-Vision in your applications

 [LS-Vision](https://github.com/LabShare/ls-vision) depends on [Vega-Lite](https://vega.github.io/vega-lite/), so in addition to installing
-[LS-Vision](https://github.com/LabShare/ls-vision) in your application, you must also install the Vega package dependencies, as follows.
+[LS-Vision](https://github.com/LabShare/ls-vision) in your applications, you must also install the Vega package dependencies, as follows.

 First, install `@labshare/ls-vision`, `vega-lite`, `vega-embed`, and `vega` in your application package.